We should thank Sanskrit for the 21st century

 In his magnum opus, Panini created and codified 3,976 rules that prescribe the generation of Sanskrit words and sentences from roots.
 The roots are derived from phonemes and morphemes.
 A phoneme is any distinct unit of sound (e.g. in English, “p” vs “b” vs “t” vs “d”).
 A morpheme is the smallest grammatical unit in a language (e.g. “unhappiness” is made up of the morphemes “un-”, a bound morpheme and the prefix, “happ[y]”, a free morpheme and the root, and “-ness”, another bound morpheme and the suffix).

 Panini also provided a list of all Sanskrit phonemes.
 Before we get into the truly delicious parts of his grammar, let’s see what we’ve got so far.
 We have lexical inputs in the form of phonemes.
 And we have an algorithm (~ 4,000 rules) that allows for precise generation of clear and well-defined words.
-So using his book, one could conceivably take an input, process it with the rules, and output a legitimate Sanskrit word.
-In fact, that is exactly true.
+So using Panini’s text, one could conceivably take an input, process it with the rules, and output a legitimate Sanskrit word.
+In fact, this is exactly true.
 One could take a phoneme long out of fashion, combine it with other such phonemes, and as long as one follows the rules, the output will be a legitimate Sanskrit word, even if that word hadn’t been heard in millennia, or ever.
 That’s the power of Panini’s systematic grammar.

 Panini also developed a meta-linguistic system for referring to entire classes of phonological segments with just one syllable (hmm, a class that can be instantiated with a variable…).
 He also created another metalanguage that allowed him to speak precisely and unambiguously about the language he was analyzing.

 There are multiple simultaneous planes of abstraction in Panini’s grammar.
 And here lies the true innovation: Panini paradoxically constructed a system that can be both extremely precise and open to infinity.
-By infinity I am referring to the fact that one can use Panini’s rules and meta-rules to create an infinite number of grammatically, syntactically, and semantically correct words and sentences.
+By infinity I’m referring to the fact that one can use Panini’s rules and meta-rules to create an infinite number of grammatically, syntactically, and semantically correct words and sentences.
 The deterministic precision and interminable magnitude form such a powerful basis that it underlies John Backus’s Backus Normal Form, a formal language theory that Backus, a computer language design pioneer, allegedly discovered independently.
 This is a system of metalinguistic formulae that Backus designed with the goal of abstracting the low-level computer languages of the 1950s (machine code and assembly) into higher-level languages.

 I say allegedly because of the history of Western linguistic theory and the fact that this theory directly informed how Backus constructed his language theory.
 As the Sanskrit scholar Murray Emeneau writes, “Most of the specific features that are taken… to distinguish an ‘American’ school of linguistics from others are Blomfieldian, and … many are Paninean”.
 Leonard Bloomfield was a scholar of structural linguistics whose work greatly influenced the development of linguistics science in the 20th century, particularly America.
 He studied Sanskrit as a graduate student at the University of Wisconsin and later in Germany.
 He summarized the impact of Panini’s work on modern linguistics as follows: